It is the sliding or displacement of one vertebra in comparison with another.

-Type III – Degenerative spondylolisthesis: degenerative spondylolisthesis occurs due to arthritic changes in the joints of the vertebrae due to cartilage degeneration and is acquired later in life.
+Type III – Degenerative spondylolisthesis: degenerative spondylolisthesis occurs due to arthritic changes in the vertebrae joints due to cartilage degeneration and is acquired later in life.

-It is a disease of the elderly that develops as a result of facet arthritis and joint remodeling.
+It is a disease of the elderly that develops due to facet arthritis and joint remodeling.
 Joint arthritis and weakness of the yellow ligament can cause a vertebra to slip.

-Type IV – Traumatic spondylolisthesis : it is rare and is due to direct trauma or injury to the vertebrae.
-This can be caused by a fracture of the pedicle, lamina or facet joints that allows the frontal portion of the vertebra to slide forward with respect to the posterior part of the vertebra.
+Type IV – Traumatic spondylolisthesis: it is rare and is due to direct trauma or injury to the vertebrae.
+This can be caused by a fracture of the pedicle, lamina, or facet joints that allow the vertebra’s frontal portion to slide forward concerning the posterior part of the vertebra.